Sukinyu/youtube-ios-caption-patch/README.md

 | `beta.user.js`       | Active development.
 Uses `VTTCue` objects directly.
 Most up to date.                              |
 | `stable.user.js`     | A somewhat more stable version.
 Will fallback to requesting VTT.
 Won't convert auto-gen captions. |
 | `ytt-srv3-to-vtt.js` | Standalone JSON3 → VTT string converter.
 Originally was within stable.js; No longer maintained.   |

+`stable.user.js` is recommended. `beta.user.js` is used for more new features/support however may break often.

 ## Usage

 ### As a userscript (recommended)

 1. Install a userscript manager on iOS — [UserScripts](https://apps.apple.com/app/userscripts/id1463298887) (free, open source) or [Tampermonkey](https://apps.apple.com/app/tampermonkey/id1482490089)
-2. Download `beta.user.js`, or install directly via the raw URL
+2. Download the `stable`/`beta`, or install directly via the raw URL
 3. The userscript manager will detect the `==UserScript==` metadata block and install it automatically

 ### As raw JavaScript